dmandalidis/docker-client/docs/user_manual.md

   `~/.docker/config.json`)
 - `auth.FixedRegistryAuthSupplier` which uses a fixed instance of the `RegistryAuth` and `RegistryConfigs` POJOs
-- `auth.gcr.ContainerRegistryAuthSupplier`, which programmatically fetches
-  access tokens for use with Google Container Registry based on given Google Cloud account credentials
 - `auth.MultiRegistryAuthSupplier`, which can be used to combine multiple other implementations